 If your drivers find themselves in slick, icy, and/or snowy conditions that require chains, are they prepared?
 Would they know what to do?
 Perhaps it's time to assign tire chain training for the people in your fleet!

 The Chilly Challenges of Tire Chains

-The amount of time that it can take to install a full set of tire chain will mean that they are outside of their vehicle for a considerable amount of time.
+The amount of time that it can take to install a full set of tire chains will mean that they are outside of their vehicle for a considerable amount of time.
 Leaving a nice warm vehicle to spend an hour (or potentially more) installing tire chains is not appealing.

-Plus your drivers are usually next to a busy road with traffic buzzing by.
+Plus, your drivers are usually next to a busy road with traffic buzzing by.
 And where they are exposed to other drivers who have poor visibility.
 Or worse, the other drivers may not have the common sense to’ve put on their own tire chains.
 It can feel very dangerous and tense there by the side of the road.

 All of these lead to drivers convincing themselves to push on without tire chains, and get themselves into bad situations.

 Learn to Be Faster than the North Wind

 The best way to overcome the problem is to learn to install tire chains before drivers need to use them.
 If they can familiarize themselves with the process and practice it a little, your drivers will be literally twice as fast.
 Practice when it’s warm, and where it’s safe.
 Then when it’s literally freezing outside, they’ll save themselves 20 minutes on the side of wet, slushy road.

 Four-Wheel Drive Doesn’t Help with Braking